 Time allowed for the test

-Returning the test form and checking the identity
+Returning the test form

 The Hygiene Passport Examiner checks and archives the test forms.